-In Brescia and Bergamo, our staff is intervening in the local hospitals.
+In Brescia and Bergamo, our staff intervened in the local hospitals.

 On 6th April, we received the first patients assigned to the EMERGENCY Intensive Care Unit at the Field Hospital in Bergamo, operated by the Papa Giovanni XXIII hospital, and wich we run between March and May 2020.

-The team, which is expected to increase in size, is made up of 10 doctors, 14 nurses, 4 physiotherapists, 4 socio-medical operators, 1 laboratory technician, and 1 radiologist.
+The team was made up of 10 doctors, 14 nurses, 4 physiotherapists, 4 socio-medical operators, 1 laboratory technician, and 1 radiologist.

 EMERGENCY helped to construct the facility alongside approximately 300 volunteers, including artisans from the city (carpenters, electricians, plasterers, plumbers and painters), 150 volunteers from Sanità Alpina, and 40 from the logistics department of the Ana Civil Protection.

 On 26 May, medical work at the field hospital set up in Bergamo for the COVID-19 health crisis officially drew to a close.

 We have proposed an effective reorganization of spaces and flows, to reduce the risks of contagion as much as possible.
 Every detail of the structure is essential to contain it: it is essential that each area is compartmentalized, that the dressing /undressing places are well defined, that the rules regarding movement of people are planned in advance.
 We are deploying our experiences learned in Sierra Leone during the Ebola epidemic.
 To do this, we called back some of our colleagues who worked abroad: we are trying to do our part in such a delicate moment for Italy.Rossella Miccio, President of EMERGENCY